 Caucasus peaks rising over 5000 m above sea level, amazing cuisine, hospitable people and an interesting mix of advanced western culture and Asian chaos.
-Georgia has something to offer for everyone.
-Whether are you a lover of mountain trekking or rather prefer to discover local culture and good wine, you will find it in Georgia.
+Georgia (country) has something to offer for everyone.
+Whether are you a lover of mountain trekking or rather prefer to discover local culture, good wine, and sightseeing tourist places, you will find it in Georgia.

 - Breathtaking Mountains – Georgia offers an amazing mountain trekking for everyone, whether are you a lover of multi-day (hikes?
 Místo treks?)long treks or shorter day trips.

 - Great Food – You will fell in love with the typical Khinkali or Khachapuri.
 Georgian food is budget friendly, excellent and they usually don’t cheat on portions.
 If you love salty cheese, there is no better destination.
 If you are a meat lover or vegetarian, you always have a lot of delicious meals to choose from.

 - Hospitable people – there is nothing better than coming to the hostel and the whole family caring about you, fulfilling all your wishes, and preparing such a large breakfast, that you don’t have a chance to eat everything.

 - Red wine – Georgia is well known for its wine.
 White isn’t that great, but if you love red, you will be happy.